emmajanedrews/base-template/who-we-are.md

 Christine and the team are not only known for their results, they are famous for rolling out the red carpet for their clients.
 Bringing back classic high-touch, VIP and concierge services to their already high-tech real estate business has made them hard to compete with.

-When it comes to buying or selling in Washington, nobody out performs Christine & Company.
+When it comes to buying or selling in Washington, nobody out performs Christine & Company.</p>

 <h4>Christine Robertson</h4>
 **Broker, Owner**